Hi, I'm Isabel

 I felt lost

-I tried to maintain being my old self.
+When I returned to work, I tried to maintain being my old self.
 But something had shifted.
+I felt lost and confused because the life that I had created for myself did not fulfill me anymore, since I had become a mother.
+However, I ignored the signs and continued to run on my old operating system until I almost burned out.
 I needed to reconnect with what was truly important to me now and figure out who this new version of me was.

 I felt overwhelmed